MakerXStudio/ts-dossier/README.md

 # TypeScript Dossier (ts-dossier)

-> A support library to facilitate the easy creation of builders for use with an Object-Mother test pattern in TypeScript
+> A support library to facilitate the easy creation of test data [builders](https://en.wikipedia.org/wiki/Builder_pattern) for use with an [Object-Mother](https://www.martinfowler.com/bliki/ObjectMother.html) pattern in TypeScript

 [![npm package][npm-img]][npm-url]
 [![Build Status][build-img]][build-url]